vsquared10/grove_challenge/README.md

 `python NEO_pipeline.py <output_filepath> <start_date> <end_date>`

-This will generate a .csv file of all "potentially hazardous asteroids" as defined by [NASA](https://api.nasa.gov/api.html#NeoWS).
+This will generate a .csv file of all "potentially hazardous asteroids" as defined by [NASA](https://api.nasa.gov/api.html#NeoWS) within the specified or default date range.
+The column format is `asteroid id`, `close_approach_date`, & `miles_from_earth`.
++ asteroid id = a UUID for the asteroid
++ close approach date = when the asteroid is/was schedule to be closest to earth.
+Unclear what timezone, but best guess would be UTC.
++ miles from earth = how close the object came to Earth.
+It's unclear if that's mileage to a "bullseye" direct hit to Earth or the distance to the farthest point from Earth that the NEO would be unable to escape Earth's gravitational pull.
+Best guess would be the latter.

 ## Additional Notes: